King's African Rifles

-The King's African Rifles (KAR) was a multi-battalion British colonial regiment raised from British possessions in East Africa from 1902 until independence in the 1960s.
-It performed military and internal security functions within the colonial territories and served outside these territories during the world wars.
-The rank and file (askaris) were drawn from native inhabitants, while most of the officers were seconded from the British Army.
-When the KAR was first raised there were some Sudanese officers in the battalions raised in Uganda and native officers were commissioned towards the end of British colonial rule.
+The King's African Rifles (KAR) was a British Colonial Auxiliary Forces regiment raised from Britain's East African colonies in 1902.
+It primarily carried out internal security duties within these colonies along with military service elsewhere during the world wars and other conflicts, such as the Malayan Emergency and the Mau Mau uprising.
+The regiment's enlisted soldiers were drawn from the native Africans, while most officers were seconded from the British Army.
+During the 1960s, as part of the decolonisation of Africa, more African officers were commissioned into the regiment before it was gradually disbanded.
+KAR battalions would go on to form the core of newly established armed forces throughout East Africa.

 Uniforms

 Until independence, the parade uniform of the KAR comprised khaki drill, with tall fezzes and cummerbunds.
 The latter items were normally red, although there were some battalion distinctions with Nyasaland units, for example, wearing black fezzes.
-Prior to 1914, the regiment's field service uniforms consisted of a dark blue jersey and puttees, khaki shorts and a khaki fez cover with integral foldable cloth peak and neck flap.
+Prior to 1914, the regiment's field service uniforms consisted of a dark blue jersey and puttees, khaki shorts and a khaki fez cover with integral foldable cloth peak and neck flap, the designs according to Sealed Patterns procured from India.
+To note, although this was official regulation, a caption from 1898 describes the equipment and uniforms as being 'anything procurable' and equipment shortages plagued the regiment throughout its early years.

+In 1898, good conduct stripes were also introduced, carrying an extra shilling (from originally 5 shillings a month) for those who had not been sentenced for imprisonment, confined to barracks for seven days, to a fine of more than five shillings, or corporal punishment.
+In addition, they also wore brown leather equipment similar to the 1888 Slade–Wallace British equivalent, but locally produced.
 Askaris wore sandals or were barefoot, on the rationale that the heavy military boots of the period were unsuitable for African recruits who had not previously worn footwear.
 Fezzes bore an Arabic or Roman number with the wartime-raised battalions wearing theirs on geometric-shaped patches of cloth.
 During the Great War, all the dark blue items were replaced with khaki equivalents and a short pillbox hat with a khaki cover was worn on campaign.
 After the war, the khaki shirt was replaced by a collarless blue-grey angora shirt called a "greyback".
 Officers and senior NCOs wore slouch hats with coloured hackles.

 Formation

-Six battalions were formed in 1902 by the amalgamation of the Central Africa Regiment (CAR), East Africa Rifles (EAR) and Uganda Rifles, with one or two battalions located in each of Nyasaland, Kenya, Uganda and British Somaliland.
+Six battalions were formed in 1902 by the amalgamation of the Central Africa Regiment (CAR), East Africa Rifles (EAR) and Uganda Rifles, with one or two battalions located in each of Nyasaland, Kenya, Uganda and British Somaliland: